-My main research interests are higher-order QCD calculations
+My main research interests in particle physics have been higher-order QCD calculations

 (precision calculations) in Higgs and weak boson physics at hadron